 - Don’t try to automate everything at once.
 Begin your journey to “automate everything” with small, incremental steps.
 Focus first on automating those parts with the highest return on investment.
 Typically, one of the best areas to initially focus on is the work involved in manual testing.

 Testers still have a job after everything is automated.

 - Once automation is in place for unit, integration, and testing, testers can begin to shift their focus and have more conversations with the business and the developers about the overall quality of the product.
 They can also conduct more exploratory testing, a valuable exercise that can’t be automated.
 The course describes a variety of exploratory testing approaches.

 Everyone should adopt an agile testing mindset.

 - The mindset shift is important for the whole team, not just testers.
 All members of the team should focus on building quality in and recognize that the job of testing is not to find defects but to prevent them from ever being introduced.

 If you find yourself repeating something, automate it.

 - There’s a simple rule of thumb to understand what could be automated: If you repeat a series of steps more than once, then those steps can, and probably should, be automated.
 Let machines do the repetitive tasks; they excel at them.

 I would highly recommend this training for Agile team members, regardless of job description or role.
 Product Owners, Business Analysts, Developers, and especially Testers stand to gain a great deal by attending this training.

 Want to learn more?
-Join us for our upcoming ICAgile Certified Agile Testing and Automation class coming up June 20-22 in Arlington, Virginia.
+Join us for our upcoming ICAgile Certified Agile Testing and Automation class coming up on December 9-11, 2019 in Arlington, Virginia.